-Industries are also polarized by gender, sometimes to a greater extent than by ethnicity or race (Appendix A).
+Industries are also polarized by gender, sometimes to greater extremes than by ethnicity or race (Appendix A).
 Industries in advanced economies such as coal mining and metal manufacturing are staffed almost exclusively by men, while others, like textiles, skew heavily towards women.
-These divisions reflect an enduring polarization of working-class occupations by gender (Evans 2021).
-This paper examines how this polarization shapes experiences of and political responses to industrial decline.
+These divisions reflect an enduring polarization of working-class occupations along gender lines (Evans 2021), suggesting a key role for gender in moderating experiences of industrial decline.